levi-manoel/trybe-exercises/README.md

-This repository have all the exercises that I have done while coursing the Trybe Web Desvelopment course.
+This repository have all the exercises that I have done through the Trybe Web Desvelopment course.